Free-Macrame-Patterns.com Logo

 Lower Edge of Seat

-Step 9: Hang the Hammock Chair by the rings, if you have not already done so.
-You will now use the cords for the side supports.
+Step 8: Hang the Hammock Chair by the rings, if you have not already done so.

-Step 10: Direct the ENDS of the new holding cords so two go right, and the other two head left, rather than letting them dangle.
+Step 10: Move the ends of the new holding cords so two go right, and the other two head left, rather than letting them dangle.

-Attach 16 cords from the seat to the right of the Square Knot, and the same on the left, using Double Half Hitches.
+Attach half the cords from the seat to the right of the Square Knot, and the other half on the left, using Double Half Hitches.

-Design Tip: This is the same as step 5 shown above, only the type of knot used is slightly different.
-It's helpful if you start at the center and move outward as you attach the cords.
+Designer's Tip: This is the same as step 5, only the type of knot used is slightly different.

-Tie a Barrel Knot with each strand, so the knots rest under the seat of the Hammock Chair, close to the bottom edge.
+Tie a Barrel Knot with each cord, so the knot rests under the seat of the Hammock Chair, close to the lower edge.

-Weave the ends through spaces in the seat.
+(Option 1) Pass the ends through loops in the BACK of the seat.
 You can trim them a bit first, but make sure they are at least 2 inches long.
-Use glue to hold the ends in place.
-If you prefer to leave a fringe, simply trim the cords and let them dangle.
+Use glue to hold them in place.

 Side Supports

-Slide one of the side support cords through a space at the edge, from the top.
-Do the same with the second cord, placing it close to the first cord, but in a different space.
+Slide one of the LONG side supports (4.5-yard) through a space next to the Square knot.
+Do the same with the second cord, placing it in a different space, next to the same SK.

 Second Knot

-Step 14: Go back to where you started, and direct the ends of the side supports through another space, further in.
-Then tie the ends together again, with a Square Knot.
+Step 14: Go back to where you started, and pass the ends of the side supports through another space, further in (to the left).
+Then tie them together again, with two Overhand knots, as in step 11.

 Do this to all the other side supports on both the right and left sides.
 When you are finished, apply glue to the knots and allow it to dry before moving on.